Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

-We have argued above that in the absence of an applied magnetic field, $B_{1g+}$ pairing is favored, with a possibly coexisting $B_{1u+}$ superconducting OP (and thus AFM order).
-The $B_z$ field then induces $B_{2g+}$ (and possibly $B_{2u+}$) pairing.
-The emerging scenario is thus that the free-energy gain through the coexistence of the triplet, sublattice-even pairing symmetries $B_{1u+}$ and $B_{2u+}$ makes these states dominant above a sufficiently strong magnetic field $B_z$, where the first-order transition takes place.
-Note that if $B_{1u+}$ already exists as a secondary OP in the low-field phase and becomes one of the primary OPs in the high-field phase, then there is no difference in symmetry between the low-field and the high-field phase.
-This begs the question of why a phase transition takes place.
+We have argued above that in the absence of a magnetic field, $B_{1g+}$ pairing is favored, with a possibly coexisting $B_{1u+}$ superconducting OP (and thus AFM order).
+The $B_z$ field then induces $B_{2g+}$ and possibly $B_{2u+}$ pairing.
+The emerging scenario is thus that the larger free-{en\-er\-gy} gain due to the coexistence of the odd-parity $B_{1u+}$ and $B_{2u+}$ OPs stabilizes these states above a sufficiently strong magnetic field $B_z$, where the first-order transition takes place.
+It is then likely that the $B_{2u+}$ contribution is stronger than the $B_{1u+}$ contribution since $B_{2u+}$ is nearly degenerate with $B_{1g+}$.
+Note that in the presence of AFM order superconductivity involves the same four irreps $B_{1g+}$, $B_{2g+}$, $B_{1u+}$, and $B_{2u+}$ below and above the first-order transition.
+There is thus no change of symmetry.
 We will return to this point below.

-Machida \cite{machida_violation_2022} has proposed a magnetic mechanism for the superconductor-to-su\-per\-con\-duc\-tor transition in a field $B_z$: It is essentially a spin-flop transition of an antiferromagnet of local $\mathrm{Ce}$ moments in a magnetic field applied in parallel to the low-field N\'eel vector.
+Machida \cite{machida_violation_2022} proposed a magnetic mechanism for the superconductor-to-su\-per\-con\-duc\-tor transition in a field $B_z$: It is essentially a spin-flop transition of an antiferromagnet of local $\mathrm{Ce}$ moments in a magnetic field applied in parallel to the low-field N\'eel vector.
 In this scenario, the low-field superconducting phase has AFM order with N\'eel vector along the \textit{z}-axis, which is consistent with the $A_{1u-}$ magnetic order discussed above.
 At the first-order transition, the N\'eel vector jumps into the \textit{xy} plane and the $\mathrm{Ce}$ moments are canted by the field, leading to a nonzero magnetization \cite{machida_violation_2022}.
 Such a magnetically driven scenario could not explain a situation where the magnetic transition meets the first-order superconductor-to-superconductor phase transition below $T_c$ \cite{ogata_parity_2023}.